 Q: When will I know about the R.A. position?
 When is the housing application deadline?

-A: If you participated in interviews and Group Process Day, you will be notified about the R.A. position during the week of Monday, March 18.
-The Residential License Agreement Form (RLAF) submission deadline and housing deposit deadline is Monday, March 25.
+A: If you participated in interviews and Group Process Day, you will be notified about whether or not you are offered an R.A. position by Thursday, March 13.
+The housing deposit deadline is Friday, March 28, and the Residential License Agreement Form (RLAF) deadline is Wednesday, April 2.